IMPORTANT UPDATES

 What can I learn about the heart transplant donor?

 Families often want to know the age of the donor and how the donor died.
 Information about the donor cannot be shared.
-Likewise, information about the heart transplant recipient and his family will not be given to the donor’s family without consent.
+Likewise, information about the heart transplant recipient and their family will not be given to the donor’s family without consent.

 LifeLink will contact the donor family to let them know which organs were successfully transplanted.
 If the transplant recipient’s family gives permission, we will give LifeLink a small amount of nonidentifying information about the recipient, as LifeLink strongly believes that following up helps the donor family move forward as they grieve the death of their child.